Barra brava: History

 In Rioplatense Spanish slang, barra is a term used for 'group of people' (usually friends who share common interests and tend to frequent the same places).
 During the 1920s in Argentine football matches, some fan groups (called barras) stood out among the public for their fervent behavior, which sometimes included violent actions.
 These groups were irregular, and their violence arose spontaneously sometimes due to frustration caused by bad results of their team or as a way to influence the matches by intimidating referees and rival players with insults, throwing objects and occasionally entering onto the pitch to assault them.
 Sometimes they also attacked rival fans who used the same methods against their team.
 At the end of this decade, a few newspapers described one of this groups as a barra "brava" (Spanish for fierce), appearing the words barra brava together for the first time, but not yet like a term.

 For example, one of those groups appeared in 1927, supported San Lorenzo de Almagro and was named La barra de la goma ("The group of the rubber") by the press.
 The nickname comes from the use of rubber taken from bicycle inner tubes, filled with sand and tied with wire at the ends, to attack opposing fans.
 They sometimes also threw objects at opposing players to annoy them when they were supposed to intervene in the match.

-The section of the stadium where is located the barra brava is recognizable for their flags.
-In the picture, La Banda de Fierro, barra brava of Gimnasia y Esgrima La Plata.
+The barra brava is recognizable by their flags.
+Here, La Banda de Fierro, barra brava of Gimnasia y Esgrima La Plata.